v1nc3-source/ThirdEye/README.md

-- written in python 🐍
+- Written in python 🐍
-- it's beautiful because it's RGB 🌈
+- It's beautiful because it's RGB 🌈
-- with hard coded shit 💩
+- With hard coded shit 💩
-- great if you want to fail the oscp 👩‍💻
+- Great if you want to fail the oscp 👩‍💻
-- not human friendly 🙅‍♂️
+- Not human friendly 🙅‍♂️

 <hr>